zonghongtzh/SMA-effectiveness-analysis/README.md

 Since there was no significant time-load difference, the more accurate method was used, manually extracting every Equity csv file from 'Equity_csv' file for its calculation.

+(note: due to small population size of commodities (31 commodities with sufficient volume), it is viable to do a population census)

 # Full PDF report
 Simple Moving Average analysis (Comparison between Commodity and Equity market)